choria-io/website/blog/content/post/2020/03/12/nats_patterns_3.md

 <script id="asciicast-Bycsu10BItgEMuwlv89aQX0vJ" src="https://asciinema.org/a/Bycsu10BItgEMuwlv89aQX0vJ.js?autoplay=0&size=small" async></script>

-Here we demonstrated the creation of a queue group `grp1` but also how the queued mode and the normal Pub/Sub mode can co-habit, but also that the Message Producer requires no change from our previous demo.
+Here we demonstrated the creation of a queue group `grp1` but also how the queued mode and the normal Pub/Sub mode can co-habit while the Message Producer requires no change from our previous demo.

-In Go our producer would be the same, here is a queue group consumer:
+In Go our Producer would be the same as in the previous example, here is a queue group Consumer:

 ```go
 // consumer